 reference to the MEA.

-Well, the Washington Post reports today that this is exactly what is going on:
+Washington Post reports today that this is exactly what is going on:

 In the aftermath of the Mumbai terrorist attacks, the CIA orchestrated back-channel intelligence exchanges between India and Pakistan, allowing the two former enemies to quietly share highly sensitive evidence while the Americans served as neutral arbiters, according to U.S. and foreign government sources familiar with the arrangement.